About Seaton

 Crime and Anti-Social Behaviour in Seaton

-Crime in the area is lower than the national average.
-Other theft is the leading concern across Seaton, with 3 incidents recorded in January 2026.
+Crime in the area is broadly in line with the national average.
+Anti-social behaviour is the leading concern across Seaton, with 8 incidents recorded in March 2026.

 Deprivation and Employment in Seaton